Enjoy performing arts and more in Japan.

 We target to highlight great spectacles available to foreigners, even if they do not speak Japanese.
 In our blog, we will recommend new plays, performances hopefully enjoyable to all, for you to enjoy Tokyo cultural life and beyond.

-In our quarterly list, we present here an interactive list of recommended shows in the current and next quarter.
+In our quarterly list, we present an interactive list of recommended shows in the current and next quarters.

 Contact : tokyojardin@free.fr